 Your dog’s body naturally makes keratin.
 Keratin is a protein that makes up the outer coating of the skin.
 It’s very hard and fibrous.
 Hyperkeratosis is a condition where your dog’s body makes too much keratin.

-That keratin grows and grows and forms a hard crusty shell on your dog’s nose and paw pads.
-When your dog has that hard, dry, crusty shell over its nose your dog can’t use their nose the way they are supposed to.
-Those hard crusty shells on their paw pads can make their feet extremely sensitive.
+That keratin continues to grow and forms a hard crusty shell on your dog’s nose and/or paw pads.
+When your dog has that hard, dry, crusty shell over the nose, they cannot use their nose the way they are supposed to.
+And those hard crusty shells on their paws can make their feet extremely sensitive, too.

 Managing Hyperkeratosis in Dogs

-Since there is no cure for Hyperkeratosis it’s very important that you take steps to manage it and keep your dog comfortable.
-With a few simple treatments and lifestyle changes, having Hyperkeratosis doesn’t have to become a big problem for your dog or impact your dog’s life too much.
+Since there is no cure for canine hyperkeratosis, it’s important that you take steps to manage it and keep your dog comfortable as soon as you spot the first symptoms.
+With a few simple treatments and lifestyle changes, having hyperkeratosis doesn’t have to become a big problem for your dog or impact your dog’s life too much.

 1. Get That Shell Removed

-Because the keratin will just keep growing and growing you can periodically have it removed by a vet.
-This should only be done by a vet to prevent hurting your dog or causing a skin infection.
+Because the keratin will just keep growing and growing over your dog's paws or nose, you can periodically have it removed by a vet.
+While the video shows how to do it, note that this should only be done by a veterinarian to prevent hurting your dog or causing a skin infection.

-Your vet can carefully trim away the excess keratin and make your dog a lot more comfortable.
-If you have this done every few months the symptoms of Hyperkeratosis may not impact your dog’s life much at all.
+Your vet can carefully trim away the excess keratin on a dog's nose or paws, and make your dog a lot more comfortable.
+If you have this done every few months, the symptoms of hyperkeratosis may not impact your dog’s life much at all.

 2. Use Skin Creams

-Over the counter creams and salves developed specifically for dogs with Hyperkeratosis will help loosen up the shell and keep your dog’s nose moist so that your dog can still smell like they should be able to do.
-Some salves can help slow down the growth of the keratin, although they can’t totally cure the Hyperkeratosis.
+Over the counter paw/nose balms or creams developed specifically for dogs with hyperkeratosis will help loosen up the shell and keep your dog’s nose and paws moist so that your pup can still smell like they should be able to do.
+Some salves can help slow down the growth of the keratin, although they can’t totally cure dog hyperkeratosis.

-Because your dog’s feet may be sensitive, you should invest in some good footwear for your dog.
-When you are taking your dog out make sure that the dog’s feet are protected so that they won’t come into contact with ice, cold snow, or hot pavement.
-This is especially important if you live in a hot climate where the temperatures in the summer can climb over 100 degrees.
+Because your dog’s feet may be sensitive, good footwear can help your dog be more comfortable.
+So when taking your dog out, make sure their feet are protected so that they won’t come into contact with ice, cold snow, chemicals or hot pavement.
+While these are dangers to a dog's paws onto themselves, hyperkeratosis makes them even more hazardous.

-Even dogs without Hyperkeratosis can get burned paw pads and other injuries in that kind of heat because the pavement becomes so hot.
-The hot pavement is even more painful for a dog with Hyperkeratosis.
-Get some doggie socks with grips on the feet for your dog to wear around the house if you have cold floors like wood or tile floors.
-This will help protect your floors too.
+Dogs with hyperkeratosis can burn their paw pads quicker, or experience other paw pad injuries in heat or extreme cold.
+Using dog shoes or socks with grips on the soles for your dog to wear outdoors or even around the house if you have cold floors like wood or tile floors will help.

-When your dog has Hyperkeratosis, it can be tough for you to trim his nails without causing pain or injury.
-But, trimming your dog’s nails regularly will keep him more comfortable.
-Take the dog to a groomer or have your vet trim his nails on a regular basis to make it easier for your pup to walk without pain.
+When a dog has hyperkeratosis, it can be tough for pet owners to trim their nails without causing pain or injury.
+But, trimming your dog’s nails regularly will keep your dog more comfortable.
+If you're unsure about doing it yourself, then take the dog to a groomer or have your vet trim the dog's nails on a regular basis to make it easier for your pup to walk without pain.

 5. Let Your Dog Ride

-If your dog likes to go for walks or runs with you but the Hyperkeratosis makes his feet hurt after a short time, buy a pet stroller for your dog.
-It might seem silly to some dog owners but a pet stroller will give your dog the fun of a walk or a run without hurting their feet.
-And it’s a pretty good workout for you.
+If your dog likes to go for long walks outside but the hyperkeratosis condition has progressed so far that it makes your pet's feet hurt after a very short time, one option you have is a pet stroller.
+It might seem silly to some dog owners but a dog stroller will give your dog the fun of a walk or a run without hurting their feet.

-Having Hyperkeratosis doesn’t have to make life miserable for your dog.
-If you make sure that you take the dog to the vet often and use some of these techniques to make your dog more comfortable your dog can still have a great life even with Hyperkeratosis.
+Hyperkeratosis in dogs doesn’t mean your pet's life has to be miserable.
+If you make sure that you take the dog to the vet often to remove those crusts, and use some of these tricks above to make your dog more comfortable on a daily basis, your pup can still have a great life even with hyperkeratosis.